Advanced-computer-lab-2024/Wander-Mate/README.md

 ---

-## Build Status
+## user complains

-When cancelling a booking the money is not returned to the user wallet
+When cancelling a booking the money is not fully returned to the user wallet as there are cancellation fees by the hotel

 ---